 Leave No Trace

 Leave no trace and help protect the beauty of our National Parks.
-As with all National Parks, leave no trace, stay on designated trails and protect the wildlife so that generations after you can still enjoy spending time in Olympic.
+As with all National Parks, when visiting Olympic National Park, stay on designated trails and respect the natural surroundings so future visitors can enjoy the same experience.

 Day 1 Itinerary